cerner/terra-framework/packages/terra-infinite-list/docs/InfiniteListSection.md

     return section;
   };
 ```
-Next we'll create an array with the first item being our section header, and the nloop through the associated child items for the section appending them to the initial array.
+Next we'll create an array with the first item being our section header, and then loop through the associated child items for the section appending them to the initial array.
 ```jsx
   const createSection = (sectionData) => {
     const section = [